Latest blog Posts

 • Flash Fiction: Lunacy

 Cool air slinks between the blankets, startling goosebumps from my skin.
 Tarek must have opened the window sometime in the night.
 I reach across the bed, expecting to feel his warm, bare shoulder.
 My hand meets cooling sheets.
 On the nightstand, my phone buzzes and I jolt.
-The sound claws away the hush of the read more
+The sound claws away the hush of the apartment.
+When I pick it up, it vibrates again.
+My… read more

 ,